jamesoh3928/HaskGit/docs/Checkpoint.md

       it simply calls `git show` and `hashgit show` for comparisons.
     For later testing, our plan is generating detailed data of GitObject with blob, tree, and commit, then formatting them to fit the uses of specific functions and tasty framework.

+    Currently, the `stack test` command in the "main" branch does not work.
+Various options have been explored in the "test" branch, and it will be merged into "main" once settled.

      **LESSON**: Build the test as early as possible!
 It ends up saving time because less time is spent on manual testing.
 We will start writing more tests right after the checkpoint feedback.